neilsteven1997/cybersecurity/writeups/containers-doordashers-demise-tryhackme-advent-of-cyber-day-14-2025-12-16.md

 * Enhanced Container Isolation should be utilized to prevent unauthorized mounting of sensitive runtime sockets.
 * Security audits should prioritize identifying privileged containers or containers with direct API access to the host.

+---
+What exact command lists running Docker containers?
+- `docker ps`

+What file is used to define the instructions for building a Docker image?
+- `Dockerfile`

+What's the flag?
+- `THM{DOCKER_ESCAPE_SUCCESS}`

+Bonus Question: There is a secret code contained within the news site running on port 5002; this code also happens to be the password for the deployer user!
+They should definitely change their password.
+Can you find it?
+- `DeployMaster2025!`